 Natural Bridges are very common in Utah, and Natural Bridges National Monument contains several beautiful examples.
 These bridges (not to be confused with Arches) are the main draw in this somewhat remote National Monument.
-If you are deciding on visiting or passing through the area.
-This brief guide will hopefully help you plan your … [Read more...]
+If you are deciding to visit or pass through the area, this brief guide will hopefully help you plan your visit.
+About … [Read more...]

 National Monuments